 You can look at the countries on my channel for the last 90 days

-Now the country’s go up and down depending on the video topics.
-For example, on the G Suite video, the distribution is mostly United States, whereas on the Android Development tutorials that have been popular on my channel, the audience is largely India on these Android Development videos.
+Now the country’s going up and down depending on the video topics.
+For example, on the G Suite video, the distribution is mostly United States, whereas on the Android Development tutorials that have been popular on my channel, the audience is largely in India on these Android Development videos.

 Therefore, the exact subject of my video is the primary determinant of the audience

-My YouTube channel is built on YouTube search and organic recommendations so it’s not as simple as to look at -Well, it’s this country and that’s where your viewers are from- N o, it depends on the exact video is.
+My YouTube channel is built on YouTube search and organic recommendations so it’s not as simple as to look at -Well, it’s this country and that’s where your viewers are from- No, it depends on what the exact video is.

-Once you’ve got your pitch clearly delivered, and you’ve explained everything, then I actually if I was going through and editing my videos, I’d probably cut down the end of this one.
-I could have just ended the video a couple minutes before.
+Once you’ve got your pitch clearly delivered, and you’ve explained everything, then if I was going through and editing my videos, I’d probably cut down the end of this one.
+I could have just ended the video a couple minutes ago.

-That said I try to deliver the entire message in the most efficient format possible and the most honest format possible as well.
+That said, I will try to deliver the entire message in the most efficient format possible and the most honest format possible as well.
 I’ve learned the hard way in the last several years about what not to do.
-Don’t pitch something one sided.
+Don’t pitch anything one sided.

 Thank you very much.
 I trust that you’ve got all the way to the end.

-If you haven’t already, make sure smash that subscribe button because you will love seeing the videos I make every day for you.
+If you haven’t already, make sure smash that subscribe button because you would love to see the videos I make every day for you.

-Turn those notifications on if you want to make sure not to miss any videos.
+Turn those notifications on if you want to make sure you don’t miss any videos.
 You can also follow on Facebook, especially to see the live streams if you’d like to watch there.
-And if you want to contact me just go to JerryBanfield.com/contact.
+If you want to contact me just go to JerryBanfield.com/contact.

-I don’t know who we is like I’m in here by myself in this office right now.
+I don’t know who we are like.
+I’m here by myself in this office right now.
 Whatever.